MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 6.25.2.
 Create Performance Monitoring Report Complex Query Response

-Entities used for providing a response to Create Performance Report Complex Query request are presented in Figure 56.
+Entities used for providing a response to Create Performance Report Complex Query requests are presented in Figure 56.
 The Seller/Server responds with a list of `PerformanceReportComplexQuery` objects, which represent matched Performance Reports.